ECCO is a highly active non-profit medical association:

 ECCO's mission is to improve the care of patients with IBD in all its aspects through international guidelines for practice, education, research and collaboration in the area of IBD.

 What we do

-- We influence IBD management through the development, publication, dissemination and teaching of IBD guidelines and other educational materials.
+- Influence IBD management through the development, publication, dissemination, and teaching of IBD guidelines and other educational materials.

-- We facilitate and promote the education of health care professionals in the field of IBD (including physicians, surgeons, radiologists, pathologists, endoscopists, nurse specialists and allied professions).
+- Facilitate and promote the education of health care professionals in the field of IBD (including physicians, surgeons, radiologists, pathologists, endoscopists, nurse specialists, dietitians and allied professions).

-- We organise (inter)national scientific and educational exchange programmes in the field of IBD.
+- Organise national and international scientific and educational programmes in the field of IBD.

-- We enhance the quality of research in the field of IBD, both in basic science (i.e. organising pathogenesis workshops) and clinical science (i.e. development of IBD study protocols).
+- Enhance the quality of research in the field of IBD, both in basic science (e.g. organising pathogenesis workshops) and clinical science (e.g. development of IBD study protocols).

-- We promote and support national and international IBD research efforts.
+- Promote and support national and international IBD research efforts.

-- We take a political voice in Europe and collaborate with organisations sharing an interest in IBD including medical societies, patient organisations and industries.
+- Are a political voice in Europe and collaborate with organisations sharing an interest in IBD including medical societies, patient organisations, and industries.

-- We participate in the activities of the United European Gastroenterology Federation (UEG) and in the organisation of the annual United European Gastroenterology Week (UEG Week).
+- Participate in the activities of the United European Gastroenterology Federation (UEG) and in the annual United European Gastroenterology Week (UEG Week).

 How it all began...

 Read about how the European Crohn's and Colitis Organisation was founded and how it evolved over the years in the 10 year ECCO Anniversary Book - written by the founders of ECCO, ECCO National Representatives and ECCO Officers: